Standardly embedded train tracks and pseudo-Anosov maps with minimum expansion factor: Computing the radical

-We choose the nice train track $\tau_n$ illustrated in \Cref{fig:eztt} left to this end.
+We choose the floral train track $\tau_n$ illustrated in \Cref{fig:eztt} left to this end.
 That is, $\tau_n$ has an $n$-pronged infinitesimal polygon, say with vertices labelled $v_1,...,v_n$ in a cyclic way, and $n$ real edges $e_1,...,e_n$, each $e_i$ having endpoints on $v_i$ and $v_{i+1}$, with $e_{i-1}$ lying to the left of $e_i$ at $v_i$ for every $i$.
+Then $\tau_n$ has $n+2$ boundary components, two of them $n$-pronged and $n$ of them $0$-pronged.
+It is straightforward to check that $\mathcal{W}(\tau_n)$ is generated by $\{r_c\}$ for all the $0$-pronged boundary components $c$.
+Hence $\rad(\omega)=\spn \{r_c\}$ must hold.
+This concludes the proof of \Cref{prop:radical} in this case.